Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 How Long Does It Take to Get a Root Canal?

 It depends on which tooth is being treated.
-In most cases, the father back in the mouth the tooth is located, the longer it will take to complete a root canal.
+In most cases, the farther back the tooth is located in the mouth, the longer it will take to complete a root canal.
 Typically, a root canal can be completed in a single appointment that takes between one and two hours.